Blending Complementary Memory Systems in Hybrid Quadratic-Linear Transformers: Method: Hybrid Quadratic-Linear Transformers

 \subsection{Delayed-Chunk HQLT}

 While Delayed-Streaming HQLT above seems natural from the perspective of streaming causal sequence processing, another ``delayed'' variation can be motivated by the chunk-wise training algorithm of Eq.~\ref{eq:chunk_out} (left).
-In fact, an HQTL can be naturally obtained by introducing the softmax activation in the intra-chunk attention operation of Eq.~\ref{eq:chunk_out} (left; the second term), i.e., $(\mathbf{K}_\mathbf{n}^{\top} \mathbf{Q}_\mathbf{n} \odot \mathbf{M})$; and by using this chunk-wise processing for inference too.
-This approach is naturally compatible with efficient training: we can apply flash-linear-attention for inter-chunk attention computation, and flash-attention to the intra-chunk attention with softmax.
-We call this approach ``Delayed-Chunk HQLT''.\looseness=-1
+In fact, an HQLT can be naturally obtained by introducing the softmax activation in the intra-chunk attention operation of Eq.~\ref{eq:chunk_out} (left; the second term), i.e., $(\mathbf{K}_\mathbf{n}^{\top} \mathbf{Q}_\mathbf{n} \odot \mathbf{M})$; and by using this chunk-wise processing for inference too.
+We call this approach ``Delayed-Chunk HQLT''.
+We provide further comments about this model in Appendix \ref{app:delayed_chunk}. \looseness=-1

 This model also directly connects to a closely related prior model proposed in \citet{munkhdalai2024leave} (see also \citep{hui2025arflow}).
 However, we'll see how these ``delayed'' architectures are sub-optimal compared to the synchronous approach below, in light of recent advances in DeltaNet models, and to design hybrid models capable of leveraging the expressivity advantage of their FW-memory component.